 Walking

-People say they walk “to clear their head” and I can feel my brain literally clearing.
+People say they walk “to clear their head” and that is literally true—walking stimulates the brain’s glymphatic system (the only other time that system kicks into full gear is when you’re sleeping).
+Whilst walking at a Zone 2 cardio pace, I can feel my brain clearing about 30 to 40 minutes in.
 A few weeks ago, I bumped my head, and I turned up the dial on walking multiple times a day.
 Works every time.

 Wim Hof App